 – Robert McCarter

-The library is almost cubical: each of its four sides is 111 feet (33 m) wide and 80 feet (24 m) tall.
+The library is almost cubical: its four sides are 111 feet (33 m) wide and 80 feet (24 m) tall.
 It is constructed in three concentric areas (which Kahn called “doughnuts”).
 The outer area houses the reading carrels and is made of brick.
 The middle area, which contains the heavy book stacks, is made of reinforced concrete.
 The inner area is an atrium.

-The library’s heating and cooling needs are supplied by the nearby dining hall, which Kahn built simultaneously as the library, but which is considered to be of less architectural significance.
+The nearby dining hall supplies the library’s heating and cooling needs, which Kahn built simultaneously with the library but is considered to be of less architectural significance.

 The building committee’s document specified that the new library should be “unpretentious, though in a handsome, inviting contemporary style.”
 Kahn accordingly made the building’s exterior relatively undramatic, suitable for a small New England town.
 Its facade is primarily brick with teak wood panels at most windows marking the location of a pair of wooden carrels.